ysykimura/ACA_2024/titleabstract.md

 # Speakers

+## Ryota Akagi (Nagoya University)
+### Explicit forms in lower degrees of rank 2 cluster scattering diagrams.

+Cluster scattering diagrams, introduced by Gross, Hacking, Keel, and Kontsevich, are a special type of scattering diagrams that encodes all information of cluster patterns, in particular, $c,g$-vectors and
+$F$-polynomials.
+  Cluster scattering diagrams are a set of walls.
+Under some assumptions, every $g$-vector fan, which is an object of cluster algebras, can be embedded into a cluster scattering diagram.
+Moreover, every wall appearing in the $g$-vector fan can be described by using cluster algebras.
+On the other hand, the structure in the complement of the
+$g$-vector fan seems to be very complicated.
+In cluster scattering diagrams, the complement of a $g$-fan is called the Badlands, and one of the most important themes is to clarify all walls in the Badlands.
+  In this talk, I will explain a method to obtain an expression of cluster scattering diagrams explicitly in lower degrees.

 ## Rei Inoue (Chiba University)
 ### Quantum cluster mutations and 3D integrablity
 The tetrahedron equation was proposed by Zamolodchikov in 1980, and the 3D reflection equation was